0.1 - NodeJS Basics

 Type any string and then

-like you want to call a function.
+.like you want to call a function.
 You should see a list appear of all the functions you can call on a string.
-There are lots! -
+There are lots!

 Choose the

-method and execute the statement.
+.toUpperCase()method and execute the statement.
 You should see the string in all caps as the output. -

 Now letâs try something a bit more fun!
 Go to Googleâs homepage, right-click the logo, and click on inspect element.
 In the DOM that appears in the dev tools, find the